tomasdcr24/react-course/README.md

 # Firebase React Project

-This project was made as part of a [react course](https://www.youtube.com/watch?v=f55qeKGgB_M) by [PedroTech](https://www.youtube.com/@PedroTechnologies), in my journey of learning React/Typescript.\
+This project was made as part of a [React Course](https://www.youtube.com/watch?v=f55qeKGgB_M) by [PedroTech](https://www.youtube.com/@PedroTechnologies), in my journey of learning React/Typescript.

 The main focus was for me to get a better understanding of how to develop a web app using React.\
-Other aspects weren't taken too much into consideration, such as styling, responsiveness, etc.
+Other aspects weren't taken too much into consideration such as styling, responsiveness, etc.

+I do feel the entire course was super helpful to me.\
+You can see the final not so pretty result [here]

 # Getting Started with Create React App